appledev0528/SEHS4507_Research_Method/NDE-Research-Report.md

 ### Research Limitations

 **Sample Size and Representation:**
-This study's sample (N = [X] NDErs, N = [X] controls) provides adequate statistical power for between-group t-tests and basic correlational analyses but limits subgroup analysis (e.g., separate analysis by religion or NDE type) and reduces generalizability to broader NDE populations.
-The [X%] female:male ratio may not represent the broader NDEr population; if gender modulates transformation, findings may not generalize to more gender-balanced samples.
+This study's sample (N = 30 NDErs, N = 30 controls) provides adequate statistical power for between-group t-tests and basic correlational analyses but limits subgroup analysis (e.g., separate analysis by religion or NDE type) and reduces generalizability to broader NDE populations.
+The 70% female:30% male ratio may not represent the broader NDEr population; if gender modulates transformation, findings may not generalize to more gender-balanced samples.
 Recruitment through spiritual communities and NDEr networks likely over-represented individuals successfully integrating NDEs and motivated to participate, potentially biasing sample toward those reporting positive transformation.
 Conversely, NDErs with severe psychological difficulties post-NDE might be underrepresented if unable to participate.

 **Retrospective Self-Report and Memory Bias:**
 This study's retrospective design asking NDErs to rate personality and beliefs before their experience introduces potential memory bias.
 NDErs might distort pre-NDE recollection to maximize perceived change or conversely minimize it due to changed self-perspective.
 While retrospective designs are standard in NDE research (prospective pre-event assessment is logistically challenging), they introduce uncertainty about true pre-event states.
 To mitigate this, we employed validated instruments with well-known psychometric properties and compared with control group reports, but memory bias remains possible.